 - Residents are encouraged to participate in nutrition continuing education reviews for other services in the Veterinary Medical Teaching Hospital and local veterinary associations.

 * Depending upon the applicant's background, attendance in graduate level nutrition courses may be recommended.

 * Individuals wishing to pursue an academic program (MS, PhD) following the residency may apply to do so.
 It will not be possible to pursue an advanced degree concurrently during residency training.
 However, course work completed during the residency training may be applied toward completion of a graduate degree in the future.

 - The goals are to become acquainted with clinical research, to publish an abstract, to present new material orally to peers, and finally, to publish these findings in a refereed scientific journal.
-The project may be laboratory/experimental or clinical, depending on the experience and interest of the resident and availability of resources and funding.
+The project may be laboratory/experimental, descriptive, or clinical, depending on the experience and interest of the resident and availability of resources and funding.